-Luke Clements is the Cerebra Professor of Law at Leeds University where he has a Chair in Law and Social Justice.
+Luke Clements is the Cerebra Professor of Law and Social Justice at the School of Law, Leeds University.

 Luke is also a solicitor with Scott-Moncrieff & Associates Ltd. He has had conduct of many cases before the European Commission and Court of Human Rights.
 In 1996 he was the solicitor who took the first Roma case to reach the Strasbourg Court Buckley v.
 UK (1996)

 Luke’s academic research and litigation experience is primarily concerned with the rights of people who experience social exclusion, including disabled people and their carers.